EFFECTIVE EPI MANAGEMENT

 ENZYMES

-• The most effective enzymes are the porcine-based powdered enzymes called pancreatin.
+- The most effective enzymes are the porcine-based powdered enzymes called pancreatin.
 Enzyme pills are less effective and need to be crushed.
-Plant-based enzymes are not strong enough.
+Plant-based enzymes are usually not strong enough.
+If for some reason these enzymes are not well-tolerated, enteric coated enzymes or using enteric coated gel caps filled with powdered enzymes are suggested.
 The effective “average” USP Units for enzyme potency in powdered pancreatin used for EPI is:

 33,600 to 71,400 USP of Lipase (needed to digest fats and oils)